BestTimesToVisit.com Logo

 transport

 Get a Compass Card for public transit!
 It's way cheaper than buying single fares, and you can load it with cash or a day pass.
-Use it on buses, the SkyTrain, and the SeaBus – it covers pretty much all of Metro Vancouver and makes hopping around super easy.
+Use it on buses, the SkyTrain, and the SeaBus – it covers the whole region and makes hopping around so easy.

 food